hummingbot/hummingbot-site/docs/blog/posts/the-orders-must-flow-from-trader-mobiwan/index.md

 To confirm that his orders were actually placed on the exchange, Marvin would often log into his exchange’s website or app and browse to the trading console for his campaigns.
 This would show his orders on the order book, in real-time.

 If, after all of this, anything looked amiss — for example, new bots placing orders on the exchange, but not appearing on the order tracker — then Marvin knew something was wrong.
-When Marvin couldn’t figure it out the problem, he knew to contact the [Hummingbot Support Team](https://support.hummingbot.io/?ref=blog.hummingbot.org) to help him investigate.
+When Marvin couldn’t figure out the problem, he knew to contact the [Hummingbot Support Team](https://support.hummingbot.io/?ref=blog.hummingbot.org) to help him investigate.

 ## Step 2: Create as many mining orders as possible